gwen-lg/taplo-action/README.md

 ```

 ### Additional inputs:
+- `format_write_changes`: Indicate to write the formatting changes to the repository
 - `version`: Override the release version of Taplo to use.
 - `archive`: Override the name of the archive of Taplo.
 Used of the name is different for the used version.